RikDuijm/trail-running/README.md

 -   JSHint was used to validate JavaScript.

 #### <a name="note"></a>Note for Code Institute
-After finishing my first Milestone Project I made a complaint that we hadn't had a single lesson about testing our code, but that you expect us to be able to do this.
-The reply I received:

-*I have passed your valuable feedback over to the learning Success Team.
-I have spoken to someone from the team and they agreed that more information about testing and deployment is due.
-This is being looked into and in the process of being improved.*

-I again made a complaint upon starting this Milestone Project:

-*So far we only got a quick introduction to Jasmine with only 1 specific example.
-I feel that in the Milestone Projects there's an emphasis on the importance of testing, that isn't reflected in the course and based on this 1 lesson I can't create automated testing for this project.*
+As mentioned in other projects I feel that we didn’t receive enough instructions or practice to be able to write testing code.
+As said before I feel that in the Milestone Projects there's an emphasis on the importance of testing, that isn't reflected in the course and based on just very basic lessons I can't create automated testing for this project.

-Now, with the third milestone, again I don’t feel that we received enough – if any – instructions or practice about how to test our projects.
-I really feel that if you think this is important you should teach us well how to do this.
-I don’t think I have received the tools to be able to do this.
 Given the above and since I've tested all functionalities extensively manually and am sure everything works as I planned for, I didn't do further automated testing.

 ## <a name="deployment"></a>Deployment

-The project was coded in Gitpod, which also was used for version control, and then uploaded to Github.
-Finally I made a connection between Github and Heroku to deploy the project.

-- **Connection with MongoDB Atlas**<br>
-A MongoDB Atlas database was used.
-To connect Flask to the MongoDB I installed the third party library flaks-pymongo.
-I also installed dnspython to use the new style connection string for MongoDB Atlas.

-- **Connection string and secret key**<br>
-In the app.py the os class getenv method is used to point Heroku to the config variable (MONGO_URI) and the secret key necessary for the login function in order to keep the production database connection string and the key secret.

-- **Requirements and Procfile**<br>
-A requirements.txt file is used to specify the dependencies that are required for the application to work.
-A Procfile is also used to specify to Heroku the commands that are executed by the app on startup.

-- **Connection between Github and Heroku**<br>
+**View deployed version on [Heroku](https://rik-duijm-trail-running.herokuapp.com/)**

+- **Pushing to Github**\
+The project was coded in Gitpod, and then uploaded to Github for version control.
+Before uploading to Github, I made sure to put all my keys and passwords into an env.py file, creating a .gitignore-file and include env.py into it, to prevent that the passwords would be uploaded to Github.
+I also included sqlite3 in the .gitignore, so that the local database wouldn’t be uploaded.
+Finally, I also excluded the Python bytecode files and the pycache directory.

+- **Installing Travis**\
+Once pushed to Github, I synchronised the repository with Travis, copying the markdown code Travis provided me in README.md.
+Then I created a .travis.yml file.
+This file specifies the programming language used, and refers to the already created requirements.txt file.
+Afterwards, I committed and pushed again to Github.

+- **Deploying to Heroku**\
+Before deploying the project to Heroku, I added all the config vars that are in the env.py under ‘Settings’ on the Heroku Dashboard.\
-To connect the Github repository to Heroku I went to the “Deploy” tab on Heroku Dashboard and select the GitHub pane.
-I choose the option to auto-deploy the project whenever it’s pushed to on Github.
+Under ‘Deploy’ the "GitHub" pane selected.
+Then the option to auto-deploy the project whenever it’s pushed to on Github was activated.\
-Finally I specified the IP, PORT, my connection string and secret key in the Heroku settings.

-**View deployed version on [Heroku](http://municipality-reports.herokuapp.com/)**
+Back in Gitpod I installed Gunicorn, a package required to connect to Heroku.
+I also created a Procfile, which tells Heroku what kind of app it's getting.
+This is where Gunicorn us used.\
+After updating requirement.txt, I pushed again.\
+I tried to open the App, but got an error, because Heroku wasn’t allowed as host yet.
+Therefore I included the app in ALLOWED_HOSTS in the settings.py and pushed again.

+- **Serving Static files from a Cloud Server**<br>
+I used Amazon Simple Storage Service (S3) to serve static files.
+After going through the settings of this service I downloaded a file with the access keys.\

+In Gitpod I installed Django-storages and boto3, packages that allow Django to connect with S3, and added Django-storages to the INSTALLED_APPS, referring the access keys to the env.py file.
+After saving the access key into the env.py file, collectstatic was run.\

+To make sure that the static files wouldn’t be overwritten in S3, I created a custom_storages.py file and updated the settings.py file accordingly.\
+Finally, I updated .gitignore with static/ and media/.
+However, I waited with this until I checked my CSS for the last time.\

+In the Heroku Config Vars I put DISABLE_COLLECTSTATIC : 1.
+This means that Heroku will not try and upload the static files.

 - **To add this repository to your local workspace:**
     -   Go into your local workspace and open up a new terminal (git bash).
     -   You have to be inside of the directory that you want to add the cloning to.
-    -   Type git clone, paste the following URL ([https://github.com/RikDuijm/municipality/](https://github.com/RikDuijm/municipality)) and press enter.
+    -   Type git clone, paste the following URL ([https://github.com/RikDuijm/trail-running/](https://github.com/RikDuijm/trail-running/)) and press enter.
 The process of cloning will now be completed.

 ## <a name="credits"></a>Credits

 ### <a name="content"></a>Content
 - **Written content**
 All written content on this website was made by me.

+- **images**
+Images are taken by me or friends, or from [Unplash](https://unsplash.com/) and [Pixabay](https://pixabay.com/), 2 websites that offer royalty free stock pictures.

+- **Logo**
+I made the Logo with the free [Looka Logo Maker](https://looka.com/)

 - **Icons**

-The municipality icon was taken from icons8.com and is free of use as long as you put a link to the website - which I did in the footer.
 The social media icons are from Font Awesome.

 ### <a name="help-with-code"></a>Help with code
+- I wrote all the code myself, with inspiration from the users of StackOverflow.com.
+Questions and answers on that site pointed me in the right direction several times.
+The Code Institute tutor-team also helped me greatly.

-- The code to restrict the space character when registering a new user, I got from this [page](https://jsfiddle.net/taditdash/hDtA3).
+- The code to build the contact form was based on: https://wsvincent.com/django-contact-form/.

-- The code for the search functionaly I found on this [page](https://github.com/5pence/recipeGlut).
-I adapted it slightly for my own needs.
-- I used a combination of the documentation of Bcrypt, tutorials and examples / solutions I found on Google to develop the Registration and Login functionality.
-I combined all those sources in a long and frustrating process to get the functionalities to work.
-However, I didn't use code of others 1 on 1.
+- Yoni Lavi  helped me greatly with the code to select different product sizes.

 ## <a name="acknowledgements"></a>Acknowledgements
 Thanks to my mentor Spencer Barriball and fellow student Peter Lenting for discussing ideas and providing help on several occasions.